We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Price: $$$

 It’s easy to find a cheap and effective pH test at your local drugstore.
-This kit from CVS includes two swabs and lets you know in seconds if your vaginal pH is abnormal.
+This kit from CVS includes two swabs and lets you know in seconds whether your vaginal pH is abnormal.

 Reviewers say it helped them figure out whether they needed to go to their gynecologist for treatment.
 But reviewers say they wish the kit came with more swabs for the price.